 The authorized roofing contractor that installs the roof has a contract with the manufacturer.
 Most contracts state that they are responsible for keeping the roof watertight (no leaks) for a period of two years.
 After their 2-year period is up, the manufacturer assumes all liability against future defects and leaks.

 Authorized roofing contractors must stay in good standing with the manufacturer to continue to offer their clients these top-of-the-line commercial roof warranties.
 They’re also required to keep their general liability and workman compensation insurance policy up to date.

 Hiring a Commercial Roofing Contractor

 Now that you know what warranties are available for a commercial roofing project.
 You also know what’s included and what’s not covered and the differences between the warranties.
 With all this information you should feel better prepared to make the right decision to protect your investment.

 Choosing the right warranty for your commercial roofing project is an important decision.
 One that’ll protect your investment for many years to come.
 We’re here to help you.

 If your commercial property is located in South Carolina, Georgia, or Florida and you are ready to speak to a professional commercial roofing contractor.
-Drop us a line on our contact us page and we’ll schedule one of our expert commercial estimators to visit your property right away.
+Click the Schedule an Inspection button below.